anilmainali/Java/README.md

 If you see the above response or similar to this then you are good to start writing program.

+## Hot to invoke java program from the command prompt?

 ## Step 3 : Download Eclipse to use as an Integrated Development Environment (IDE)
 For this tutorial we are going to Download and install Eclipse IDE.For the complete step by step tutorial navigate to <a href="http://softwaretestingcafe.com/how-to-download-eclipse-neon-on-windows-7/"> Anil Mainali's Blog Post.